amath-idm/scipy2022_pythonvpandemic/paper/python_pandemic.rst

 Parallel to the development of Covasim, other research teams at IDM developed their own COVID models, including one based on the EMOD framework, and one based on an earlier influenza model :cite:`chao2020modeling`.
 However, while both of these models saw use in academic contexts :cite:`selvaraj2022rural`:cite:`koo2020interventions`, neither were able to incorporate new features quickly enough, or were easy enough to use, for widespread adoption in a policy context.

 Covasim, by contrast, had immediate real-world impact.
-The first version was released on 10 March 2020, and on 12 March 2020, its output was presented by Governor Jay Inslee of Washington State as justification for school closures and social distancing measures :cite:`kerr2021`.
+The first version was released on 10 March 2020, and on 12 March 2020, its output was presented by Washington State Governor Jay Inslee during a press conference as justification for school closures and social distancing measures :cite:`kerr2021`.

 Since the early days of the pandemic, Covasim releases have coincided with major events in the pandemic, especially the identification of new variants of concern (Fig. :ref:`releases`).
 Covasim was quickly adopted globally, including applications in the UK regarding school closures :cite:`panovska2020determining`, Australia regarding outbreak control :cite:`stuart2021role`, and Vietnam regarding lockdown measures :cite:`pham2021estimating`.

 .. figure:: fig_releases.png